h-yung/naginata-notes/README.md

 **Optimizations**:
 - **[IN PROGRESS]** Make searchable by tag.
 - Searchable by title fragment, autocomplete.
+- Create filter by subject (similar to tag, essentially).
+Maybe break out category vs tag and consider whether it becomes more like an Anki vs regular notebook.
 - Make it possible to update more than one field at a time, and clicking into the existing text or information.
 - Try autodeployment setup.
 - Update stack (apparently current heroku stack is now behind).